codepretzel09/configorator/README.md

     With config parameters set, you can now run: ``` go run configorator.go ``` and watch the output for feedback and possible errors

+# Architecture

+This tool uses a json configuration file to declare specific parameters.
+SSH connections are made to target hosts and commands are executed based on values parsed throughout the configuration file.

+# Challenge

+The example in config.json is based off of the following challenge

+Your configuration must specify a web server capable of running the PHP application below
+- Both servers must respond 200 OK and include the string "Hello, world!" in their response to requests from curl -sv "http://ADDRESS";
+- For the purposes of this challenge, please do not reboot any of the provided servers.